 Depending upon the configuration of your pool, you may be able to

-choose between shallow or deep-water depths and offer separate programs.
+choose between shallow only and/or deep-water depths to offer many options of programs.

 Although, it IS preferable to keep everyone attending the same class in

 the same depth of water - often this is simply not always possible.

 Classes have grown too big and offering two depths simultaneously

 provides students with more space to really move (and travel).
 Often

 there is also a preference in water depth ( bottom contact and/or non

 bottom contact).
 Because no two people can realistically move at the

 same speed or range of motion in the water you have to design a program

 that can be adjusted to suit each individual when planning your class